 Introduction

 Aqueous corrosion processes generally need oxygen and water in intimate contact to achieve measurable corrosion rates.
-In space environments, both these substances are virtually non-existent and hence aqueous corrosion processes may be essentially ignored.
+In space environments, both these substances are virtually non-existent and hence aqueous corrosion processes can be essentially ignored.

-However during manufacture, test and storage the structure will experience Earth environments with high levels of oxygen and water, therefore the corrosion process cannot be ignored.
+However during manufacture, test and storage the structure experiences Earth environments with high levels of oxygen and water, therefore the corrosion process cannot be ignored.

 When dissimilar metals are joined, accelerated corrosion can occur at the interface due to galvanic corrosion.
 This corrosion occurs on a metal (the anode) as a result of current flow from the anode to a less reactive (more noble) metal (the cathode), when they are in electrical contact and in the presence of an electrolyte.
 The anode corrodes due to dissolution of the metal and the process is balanced (in most practical applications) by the reduction of dissolved oxygen in the electrolyte.